 New Home Inspection

 Before committing to buying a new house, you will want to make sure that you have an experienced and reputable home contractor or inspector walk through the home and do a thorough inspection.
-This inspection can find flaws in a home that you, as a lay-person, may not be able to find by yourself.
-If you are looking at a house that is currently being constructed, it is also a good idea to have the inspector walk through the unfinished home at a few key points in its construction process to ensure that the build quality is good.
+If you are looking at a house that is currently being constructed, it is also a good idea to have the inspector walk through the unfinished home at a few key points in the construction process to ensure that the build quality is good:

 At these points, the inspector should be able to view and inspect important portions of the home, like the electrical system, heating, plumbing, roofing, insulation, and the walls.